Yunnan Travel: The Rice Terraces of Yuanyang

 Upon arrival in Jianshui visit the recently renovated Confucius Temple „Wen Miao“.

-Continue to the “Eastgate” and we also pay a visit to former residence of the once wealthy Zhu family.
+Continue to the “Eastgate” and also pay a visit to former residence of the once wealthy Zhu family.

 Overnight accommodation at Jianshui.